 I would wholeheartedly encourage the next generation of women to embrace a career in retail.
-It's such a fast-moving and critical sector with so many different opportunities for people to have a significant impact on millions of customers every week.
+It's such a fast-moving and critical sector with so many different opportunities for people to have a significant impact critical sector with so many different significant impact on millions of customers on millions of customers every week.
 The leadership opportunities in retail are also huge, leading large and diverse teams.